 Sign the contract only when both parties are clear on every aspect and all questions have been answered.
 The contract should then reflect any changes that came about from your conversation.

-Scheduling and Performing Regular Maintenance
+Benefits for Scheduling and Performing Regular Maintenance

 Whatever property repairs and maintenance you’re performing, it’s important to keep your residents in the loop.
 Use push notifications or resident discussion boards to keep everyone informed of upcoming maintenance that could affect the availability of amenities, access to certain buildings or common areas, or parking.

 Ahead of any inspections, use the Resident Center to give individual tenants adequate notice and broadly share any updates or reminders relevant to the resident community.

 The Owner Portal is a similar tool to keep property owners in the loop of any repairs and costs without overloading them with excessive emails or too many details.

 Owners can simply log on to see what you’ve posted and get a quick snapshot of the health of their property.

 To take even more of the burden of managing property maintenance off your hands, consider enlisting the help of a maintenance call center.